Frequently Asked Technical Questions

 Router & Forstner Bit Speed (RPM)

-Q: What is the recommended RPM (revolutions per minute) for MLCS and Katana® Router Bits?
+Q: What is the recommended RPM (revolutions per minute) for MLCS and K-Premium Router Bits?

 ROUTER BITS